 - Just in case you are feeling a little confused as to how to replace the blades.
 Check on the pack of the blades you have; there are basic instructions there with pictures to guide you.

-The air filters play an essential role in preventing dirt, debris and other materials that can contaminate your engine.
+Air filters play an essential role in preventing dirt, debris and other materials that can contaminate your engine.
 Without the filter, your car might be vulnerable to any garbage, dirt, and even air.
-It acts as a protective filter for your car’s heat vent and A/C. Ideally, you are meant to change your air filter once a year, which is every 12 months or after 12,000 miles of the journey.
+It acts as a protective filter for your car’s heat vent and A/C. Ideally, you should change your air filter once a year or after 12,000 miles of the journey.
 It should take you less than 15 minutes to replace your car filter, but it would take you a whole day and some extra cash to have your mechanic change it for you.
 To replace it yourself, follow this procedure.

 - Different car models have slightly different placements of their car filters.
 The first thing for you to do is to search for the air filter.
 You can refer to the car’s manual if you want to find it quickly, or check underneath your car’s hood.
 It can be found in a rectangular box, and on its sides has metal clips.